 2. What help is available for people who cannot afford the membership fee?

-Phi Theta Kappa advisors may nominate prospective members for the Society’s Golden Opportunity Scholarship,which is awarded to more than 300 students twice a year and waives the international membership fee of $60.
+Phi Theta Kappa advisors may nominate prospective members for the Society’s Golden Opportunity Fee Waiver, which is awarded to more than 300 students twice a year and waives the international membership fee of $60.
 Some chapters may offer membership scholarships that cover the fee, or some colleges’ foundations may have funds reserved to help students in need.
 Talk through your options with your advisor.

 3. What is the minimum GPA that must be maintained in order to remain a member?

 In general, you must maintain a “B” average — 3.0 GPA (on a 4.0 scale) — to remain a PTK member.
-If your GPA slips, you have one term to bring your grades back up to a “B.” However, individual chapters can set their own maintenance GPA’s, so check with your local advisor.
+However, individual chapters can set their own maintenance GPA’s, so check with your local advisor.